 The standard treatment for a mild case of scabies in the USA is 5% permethrin cream.
 Two applications of a skin cream or lotion a week apart cures most mild scabies cases.

 What is a "mild case"?
 It's a recent case.
 It's where you just noticed the itch.
-It takes about 6 weeks for the itch to show up after the scabies mites move in, so it isn't really a "new" infestation, but the itch is new for you.
+It takes 4 to 6 weeks for the itch to show up after the scabies mites move in, so it isn't really a "new" infestation, but the itch is new for you.

-No matter what you do need to treat your laundry to kill any stray mites or their eggs.
+No matter what you need to treat your laundry to kill any stray mites or their eggs.
 It’s simple to do: dry your laundry (clothes, sheets, pillow cases, etc.) on high heat until they are completely dry (at least 30 minutes).
+Do NOT wash first.
 The hot, dry heat dries out and kills the scabies mites and their eggs.
 Hot water DOES NOT kill the mites and their eggs.
-Please read this explanation about how to treat your laundry and furniture.

 What is a "stubborn case"?
 It's a mature case.
 The itch has been around for more than a month.
 Maybe you tried some treatment and it "didn't work."
 It has probably spread to several locations.
 You might have infected sores (they have clear liquid or pus in them, there is red skin around them, they don't seem to heal).